ibm-cloud-docs/apps/reqnsi.md

 {: codeblock: .codeblock}
 {:note: .note}

-# Adding a service to your app
+# Adding a resource to your app
-{: #add_service}
+{: #add-resource}

-When you create an app with {{site.data.keyword.cloud}} {{site.data.keyword.dev_console}}, you can add resources from the App Details page.
+When you create an app with {{site.data.keyword.cloud}} {{site.data.keyword.dev_console}}, you can add resources from the App details page.
 However, you can also provision them directly from the {{site.data.keyword.cloud_notm}} catalog, outside the context of your app.
 {: shortdesc}

 You can request an instance of the resource and use it independently of your app, or you can add the resource instance to your app from the App Details page.
-You can provision a particular type of resource (a service) directly from the {{site.data.keyword.cloud_notm}} catalog.
+You can provision a particular type of resource directly from the {{site.data.keyword.cloud_notm}} catalog.

-## Discovering services
+## Discovering resources
-{: #discover_services}
+{: #discover-resources}

 You can see all the services that are available in {{site.data.keyword.cloud_notm}} in the following ways: